CORNELL PHYSICAL EDUCATION REQUIREMENTS

 1. satisfactory completion of a course offered through the physical education program;

-2. satisfactory participation on an intercollegiate team as a competitor or manager;
+2. satisfactory participation on an intercollegiate team as a competitor;

 3. satisfactory participation in the marching band (fall term only);